sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 ## 1. Overview of the system health monitor

-System health monitor is intend to monitor both of critical services and peripheral device status and leverage system log, system health LED to and CLI command output to indicate the status.
+System health monitor is intended to monitor both critical services and peripheral device status and leverage system log, system status LED to and CLI command output to indicate the system status.

-In current SONiC implementation, already have Monit which is monitoring the critical services status and also have a set of daemons(psud, thermaltcld) inside PMON collecting the peripheral devices status.
+In current SONiC implementation, already have Monit which is monitoring the critical services status and also have a set of daemons(psud, thermaltcld, etc.) inside PMON collecting the peripheral devices status.

-System health will not monitor the critical services or devices directly, it will reuse the result of Monit and PMON daemons to summary the current status and decide the color of the system health status.
+System health monitoring service will not monitor the critical services or devices directly, it will reuse the result of Monit and PMON daemons to summary the current status and decide the color of the system health LED.

 ### 1.1 Services under Monit monitoring